Are you looking for a easy kangkong recipe? Well, here are the ingredients and procedures in making adobong kangkong.

-The local government units have been encouraging all house holds of having a vegetable garden.
-I agree with this suggestions, but I think, less than 1% of the urban house holds will love to have one.
-Well, I am proud that at least my mom has some herbs and spices around our garden.
+The local government units have been encouraging all households of building a vegetable garden.
+I agree with these suggestions, but I think, less than 1% of the urban homes will love to have one.
+Well, I am proud that at least my mom has some herbs and spices around.

-One of the most easy to grow vegetable through our gardens, even in pots is the KangKong or water spinach (try it before reacting).
-Despite it’s vine type, it can grow hanging.
-It’s easy to plant, with no too much care, can grow through stalks, less susceptible to pests and diseases, and can grow even to the most unhealthy soil.
+One of the easiest vegetables to grow in our gardens, even in pots, is the kangkong or water spinach (try it before reacting).
+Despite it is vine type, it can also grow hanging.
+It will flourish with no too much care, less susceptible to pests and diseases, and can grow well even to the most unhealthy soil.

 - 1/2 kilo pork meat

-- 2 bundles of kangkong – bottom removes, and separate the leaves
+- 2 bundles of kangkong – remove the bottom, and slice into two parts.

 - 1/2 cup soy sauce